felipemalli/wallet/README.md

-# Projeto Wallet
+# Project Wallet

-Projeto Wallet desenvolvido em React Redux.
+Project Wallet developed with React Redux on 01/19/2022.